sordgom/Daret-backend/README.md

 # Backend for Daret
 This repository contains the backend for Daret project.
-It is a Node.js application that uses Express as a web framework and MySQL as a database.
-It is deployed on Heroku.
+It is a Node.js application that uses ExpressJS as a web framework and PostgresQl as a database.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.